 “We’re thrilled to have Wilson join our executive team as we move into our next stage of growth,” said Mark Brayan, Appen Chief Executive Officer.
 “Wilson’s robust experience in technology and engineering — along with his skills in improving operational efficiency — are essential to augment our positive momentum in the market.”

 Wilson brings over 17 years of software engineering and data science experience to Appen, from companies including CTrip, eBay, and IBM.
-In his role as CTO, he will oversee the company’s technology vision, platform, and products.
+In his role as CTO, he will oversee our technology vision, platform, and products.

 “After meeting with the executive team and learning more about the company’s phenomenal growth, I knew that joining Appen to accelerate its technology roadmap would be a great opportunity,” said Wilson.